sachingsachin/machine-learning-notes/README.md

 J = ∑<sub>i=1:m</sub>(h(x<sub>i</sub>) - y<sub>i</sub>)<sup>2</sup>/2M

+whre M is the number of inputs.
 And the line is considered a best fit when C<sub>0</sub> and C<sub>1</sub> are chosen to provide a minimum value for the above cost function.

+The M in the above equation is multiplied by 2 just to make the math a bit more clean because when we take the derivative of the above function, the 2 from the square cancels the 2 in the denominator.

 # Contour plots for simplest error function